 - 1. If the youth is currently enrolled in a school system, the teacher will communicate with the appropriate person(s) to obtain current assignments.
-The youth will be expected to continue with regular class assignments as closely as possible given the limitations of the Center. - In cases where the youth is not enrolled in a school system, the teacher assigns individualized diagnostics and prescriptive instructional lessons which are consistent with a traditional school curriculum. - 3.
-Youth who will not return to a traditional school environment will be assigned work to prepare them for the GED exam.
+The youth will be expected to continue with regular class assignments as closely as possible given the limitations of the Center. - In cases where the youth is not enrolled in a school system, the teacher assigns individualized diagnostics and prescriptive instructional lessons which are consistent with a traditional school curriculum.

+3. Youth who will not return to a traditional school environment will be assigned work to prepare them for the GED exam.

-The Center observes behavior and supplies reports to juvenile court officers upon request.
+The Center observes behavior and supplies reports to juvenile court officers at discharge and on an as-needed basis.
 In addition to these reports, youth may be evaluated by the staff of the Vera French Mental Health Center upon request of the Juvenile Court.
 These evaluations are performed in cases where the behavior is somewhat atypical or where the court needs more input to determine an appropriate care plan.
 In situations where an evaluation is deemed appropriate, the youth is normally confined from thirty to forty-five days.

 The recreational component is the key to the staff-resident involvement.
 Staff members interact with the youth in a variety of activities.
-Many of the activities are intended to promote physical fitness, other activities may enhance creativity.
+Many of the activities are intended to promote physical fitness, other activities to enhance creativity.
 In addition to Center staff, the Center utilizes both practicum students and volunteers to interact with youth in various recreational activities.

-D. EXPENDITURES / REVENUES
+D. EXPENDITURES /REVENUES

-Total expenditures for Fiscal Year 2009 were \$836,188 In addition to Scott County funding, the Center received revenue from the following sources:
+Total expenditures for Fiscal Year 2010 were \$929,409.
+In addition to Scott County funding, the Center received revenue from the following sources:

-1. Department of Education
+Department of Education

-This money is a combination of state and federal monies that are partial reimbursement for breakfast and lunch meals.
-Total reimbursement; \$13,522
+This money is a combination of state and federal monies that are partial reimbursements for breakfast and lunch meals.
+Total reimbursement received in FY10 was \$10,453.59.